 - The final cover system will include an anchor trench for the geosynthetic materials along the entire perimeter of the BAP to secure the final cover system into constructed or existing grades. - Existing groundwater monitoring wells and standpipe piezometers present within the consolidated footprint will be retained and modified by extending the wells through the final cover system, sealing the penetration with a pipe boot, and constructing a new surface completion on top of the final cover.
-Alternatively, groundwater monitoring wells may be decommissioned and replaced. - Some of the existing geotechnical vibrating-wire piezometers (VWPs) that are within the consolidate-and-cap footprint will be retained by extending the readout cable and constructing a new protective readout box on top of the final cover.
+Alternatively, groundwater monitoring wells may be decommissioned and replaced. - O Some of the existing geotechnical vibrating-wire piezometers (VWPs) that are within the consolidate-and-cap footprint will be retained by extending the readout cable and constructing a new protective readout box on top of the final cover.
 Note, the VWP readout cables are installed and sealed, by grouting, within the VWP casing.
 Some or all of the VWPs outside of the consolidated footprint will be abandoned by cutting the readout cable off at the ground surface. - A post-closure non-contact stormwater management system will be constructed.
-The system will consist of: - Final Cover System - Stormwater diversion berms and letdown channels will be constructed to convey stormwater off the BAP final cover system. - Perimeter Ditch - A stormwater ditch around the perimeter of the final closure system will convey stormwater to the closure-by-removal areas of the BAP that will have positive drainage towards the dam. - Riprap energy dissipation will be placed at the outlet for each letdown to reduce erosion.
+The system will consist of: - Final Cover System - Stormwater diversion berms and letdown channels will be constructed to convey stormwater off the BAP final cover system.